vertica/spark-connector/CONTRIBUTING.md

 That's it!
 Thank you for your code contribution!

 After your pull request is merged, you can safely delete your branch and pull the changes from the upstream repository.

+## Versioning

+We are targeting supports for all Spark 3 releases.
+Our release numbers is of the `major.minor.patch` format, with the major and minor numbers always matches that of the latest Spark 3 release.
+We should try to match the patch version as well, but this may not be realistic in many scenarios.